CefasRepRes/Cefas_UEA_RCourse2025/README.md

 **Part Two** will run on the final day of the course and have sessions on more specific topics such as R shiny, spatial analysis and writing functions, alongside a workshop where you can get help with applying your R skills to your data and day to day work.
 If you have sufficient existing knowledge of R you can attend part two only.

 You are encouraged to bring along your own data and learn to apply your new R skills with the goal of embedding R in your work.

+For more information please see the [welcome pack](https://github.com/kcollingridge/CefasUEARCourse2025/blob/2025/welcome_pack.md)